smttsp/automated_training_pipeline/README.md

 # Automated Training Pipeline

+This repository provides an automated training pipeline that simplifies the process of training and updating deep learning models with new data.

-This repo takes a common dataset from `torchvision.Dataset` (such as MNIST or FashionMNIST) and a yaml file.
-Then, it automatically trains a simple CNN model, compares with previous best model and saves it.
+The pipeline takes a common dataset from `torchvision.Dataset` (such as MNIST or FashionMNIST) and a configuration file in YAML format.

-## Idea behind the code
+It then automatically trains a simple CNN model on the specified data, compares its performance to the previous best model, and saves the new model if it performs better.

+## Motivation

 One of the major things in AI/DL is the data.
 Often, we have a model and once we have "better" data, we retrain our models with the new data.
 However, this process may be cumbersome as